mochi-mqtt/server/README.md

     - Plus all the original MQTT features of Mochi MQTT v1, such as Full QoS(0,1,2), $SYS topics, retained messages, etc.
 - Developer-centric:
     - Most core broker code is now exported and accessible, for total developer control.
-    - Full featured and flexible Hook-based interfacing system to provide easy 'plugin' development.
+    - Full-featured and flexible Hook-based interfacing system to provide easy 'plugin' development.
     - Direct Packet Injection using special inline client, or masquerade as existing clients.
 - Performant and Stable:
     - Our classic trie-based Topic-Subscription model.